Print

 2. Special Tools (affiliate links): 9-inch Round Cake Pans | Electric Mixer (Handheld or Stand Mixer) | Glass Mixing Bowls | Whisk | Cooling Rack | Cake Stand, Serving Plate, or Cake TurntableIcing Spatula | Bench Scraper | Cake Carrier (for storing)

-3. 3 Layer Cake: You can also prepare this cake as a 3 layer cake.
-Divide batter between three 8-inch or 9-inch cake pans in step 1 and bake for 22-25 minutes or until a toothpick inserted in the center comes out clean.
+3. 3-Layer Cake: You can also prepare this cake as a 3-layer cake.
+Divide batter between three 8-inch cake pans in step 1 and bake for 22–25 minutes or until a toothpick inserted in the center comes out clean.
 This frosting will be enough for 3 layers.
-If desired, use the frosting recipe from my Piñata Cake if you want extra frosting.
+If desired, 1.5x the buttercream ingredient amounts or use the frosting recipe from my Piñata Cake if you want extra frosting.

-4. Cocoa Powder: Use natural cocoa powder in the cake, not dutch-process.
-(See dutch-process vs natural cocoa powder for more information.)
-Since there is no leavening occurring in frosting, you can use either natural or dutch-process in the chocolate buttercream.
+4. Cocoa Powder: Use natural cocoa powder in the cake, not Dutch-process.
+(See Dutch-process vs natural cocoa powder for more information.)
+Because there is no leavening in the frosting, you can use either natural or Dutch-process in the chocolate buttercream.

 5. Buttermilk: Buttermilk is required for this recipe.
-You can make your own DIY version of buttermilk if needed.
+You can make your own DIY buttermilk substitute if needed.
 Add 2 teaspoons of white vinegar or lemon juice to a liquid measuring cup.
-Then add enough room temperature whole milk to the same measuring cup until it reaches 1 cup.
-(In a pinch, lower fat or nondairy milks work for this soured milk, but the cake won’t taste as moist or rich.)
+Then add enough room-temperature whole milk to the same measuring cup until it reaches 1 cup.
+(In a pinch, lower-fat or nondairy milks work for this soured milk, but the cake won’t taste as moist or rich.)
 Stir it around and let sit for 5 minutes.
 The homemade “buttermilk” will be somewhat curdled and ready to use in the recipe.

 6. Sour Cream Version: Lately I’ve been using a mix of sour cream and buttermilk, as well as reducing the hot coffee.
-Reduce the buttermilk and hot coffee to 1/2 cup (120ml) each.
-Add 3/4 cup (180g) of room temperature full-fat sour cream with the wet ingredients.
-You can see this described above, in the video tutorial, and in my dark chocolate mousse cake.
+Reduce the buttermilk and hot coffee to 1/2 cup (120g/ml) each.
+Add 3/4 cup (180g) of room-temperature full-fat sour cream with the wet ingredients.
+You can see this described above and in my dark chocolate mousse cake.
 That cake and this cake are both fantastically moist, but the sour cream version has a slightly sturdier crumb.

-7. FAQ: The sour cream version (note above) makes a sturdy enough cake that will hold under fondant.
+7. Can I top this cake with fondant?
+The sour cream version (note above) makes a sturdier cake that should hold up under fondant.

-8. Amount of Cake Batter: This recipe (and the sour cream version) yields about 6 cups of batter, which is helpful if you need it for different Cake Pan Sizes & Conversions.
+8. Amount of Cake Batter: This recipe yields about 6 cups of batter, which is helpful if you need it for different Cake Pan Sizes & Conversions.

-10. Espresso Powder/Coffee: Espresso powder and coffee will not make the cake taste like coffee.
-Instead, they deepen the chocolate flavor.
+10. Espresso Powder/Coffee: Espresso powder and coffee will not make this cake taste like coffee.
+Instead, they deepen and enhance the chocolate flavor.
 I highly recommend them both.
-You can use the same amount of instant coffee (the powder) instead of espresso powder if desired.
-If coffee isn’t your thing, you can leave out the espresso powder and use extra hot water or hot chai tea.
+Decaf coffee is fine.
+You can find espresso powder in the coffee or baking aisle at the grocery store or online.
+You can use the same amount of instant coffee (the powder, not coffee grounds) instead of espresso powder if desired.
+If coffee isn’t your thing, you can leave out the espresso powder and use hot water instead of the hot coffee.

 Recipe adapted from Ina Garten and originally from Hershey’s